oehm-smith/jstock/README-gradleUpdate.md

 This section describes how to check out the source for jstock.
 Navigate to [https://github.com/yccheok/jstock](https://github.com/yccheok/jstock) and clone the project using your git client.

+At the moment the work for this is on the `AddGradleBuild` branch.
+So you need to check this out after the project has been cloned.
+On the command-line execute this:

+    git checkout AddGradleBuild

 ## Setup

 This section describes how to setup jstock driven by gradle in the various IDEs.